skillinator/jsQuiz/README.md

 # jsQuiz

-this is a little javaScript Quiz example
+this is a little javaScript Quiz example structure, with example answers

 The correct answers are: